DrEntropy/FMFun/readme.md

    - only two algorithms are available: Parallel and sequential.

+* Note this has only been tested on Mac OS

 ## Future work that could be done:

 * Clean up (lint) the code.